 Gila Green (GG): Are you currently working on your own project?
 If yes, can you tell us about it, specifically how did you come to be working on it and what is your goal with it?

 MM (Mark Mirsky): I am always working on a new project or more often as I am now 79 years old, a former project that has not been published, which means that somewhere in the manuscript, a line, a paragraph, pages, or a chapter is crying out to be changed.

 Right now, the book I received a National Endowment for the Humanities grant for 37 years ago, is still on my desk.
 It records in their voices, the emigration of my father and his family from Pinsk in Belarus, to Boston in 1919 (and his cousins to Montreal, Buenos Aires, and Israel).
 They lived through the nightmare of World War One on the front lines between the German and Russian armies.

-My book which was written largely from interviews with them on tape and in notebooks sits there asking for attention together with a novella I wrote sifting the world of Mary Shelley and Percy Bysshe Shelley through the novel Frankenstein and my own life.
-Three other unpublished novels set up their outcries further along the shelf from time to time.
+My book, which was written largely from interviews with them on tape and in notebooks, sits there asking for attention together with a novella I wrote sifting the world of Mary Shelley and Percy Bysshe Shelley through the novel Frankenstein and my own life.
+Three other unpublished novels set up their outcries farther along the shelf from time to time.

 GG: Do you find writing has changed since readers are now reading frequently on screens?
 Has it altered the form?

 MM: The ability to self-publish and sell at very reasonable rates and on electronic readers like Kindle through Amazon, Apple, Smash Words has changed readership, but a remarkable number of my students and friends do not want to read on these devices but prefer having a book on hand.